-How much it costs to get a Shorkie will depend on a number of things.
+How much it costs to get a Shorkie will depend on many things.
 Do you want to buy a Yorkie Tzu puppy or a fully grown one?
 The price for mature Shorkies can be as much as $500.
-This sum puts into account pet expenses such as vaccine shots, vet check-ups, flea prevention, or insurance on the dog prior to sale.
+This sum puts into account pet expenses such as vaccine shots, vet check-ups, flea prevention, or insurance on the dog before sale.

-If you opt for a Shorkie puppy, where you buy it determines how much you pay.
-Puppies bought from a professional breeder tend to be pricier.
+If you opt for a Shorkie puppy, where you buy, it determines how much you pay.
+Puppies purchased from a professional breeder tend to be pricier.
 Parent traits passed down to the offspring may also affect how much the puppy is sold for.
-If the parents had prized traits, the pup is likely to be sold for more because he will inherit these traits.
+If the parents had prized qualities, the pup is likely to be sold for more because he will inherit these traits.

 A cheaper option would be getting a Shorkie puppy from a rescue shelter.
-However, the chances are grim since Shorkie dogs don’t exist in great numbers.
+However, the chances are grim since Shorkie dogs don’t exist in high numbers.
 They are still in the breeding phase which makes their population small.
-Nevertheless, there is no harm in befriending a shelter worker so they have you in mind should a Shorkie puppy show up that needs rehoming.
+Nevertheless, there is no harm in befriending a shelter worker, so they have you in mind should a Shorkie puppy show up that needs rehoming.

 Choosing a Shorkie Breeder